team-vision2020/final-update-md/main.md

 We trained in rounds of 5 epochs with various batch sizes until validation accuracy started to decrease due to overfitting.
 Our model is trained with a total of 3 rounds of 5 epochs with batch sizes of 256, 1024, and 4096.

+We evaluated our model during training using overall accuracy on the validation set for each individual trainin

 <!--
 While we experimented with greyscale color histogram at first for its simplicity, the important role of color in filter identification pushed us towards our current feature extraction method.
 And because filters often modify color curves within the RGB space, we decided to extract three separate color intensity histogram in the RGB channel and concatenate them together as our image feature.
 We use 255 bins per color channel, which were represented as floats in the range [0, 1].
 No meaningful performance gain was observed when increasing the number of bins past 255.
 Our neural network hyperparameters were tuned through manual search by starting with a simple model and increasing model complexity until no apparent improvements was noticed.